hibye1217/hibye1217.github.io/README.md

 ## What is this?
-Try to make something with JavaScript.
+Just some person trying to make something with JavaScript.
 No Frameworks (Except MathJax), No other Languages (Except HTML, CSS).
 Also, sorry for my bad english.
 I'm korean.

-Commit Counter : Commit #123
+Commit Counter : Commit #125

 ## Main Page
 [Main Page](https://hibye1217.github.io/Page/Main.html)